Hugohsk99/animesite/docs/data-model.md

 | username         | string | yes    | no       |
 | password         | string | no     | no       |

-The accounts service allows users to sign-up, login and allow users to access their favorites and watchlist data.
+The contas service allows users to sign-up, login and allow users to access their favoritos and watchlist data.